Boys in Distress

 To Facebook, we are a commodity.
 And when you’re a commodity on a technology platform with a data-driven business model, you’re prone to exploitation and manipulation by powerful and self-serving individuals and institutions.

-Facebook and Instagram are a conduit for misinformation and lies.
-We saw this real-time with the Big Lie about a stolen election.
+Facebook and Instagram are conduits for misinformation and lies.
+We saw this in real-time with the Big Lie about a stolen election.

-We felt it with the constant stream of misinformation about COVID-19 and the COVID-19 vaccine.
+We felt it with the fire hose of misinformation about COVID-19 and the COVID-19 vaccine.

-The people who consumed and bought into those lies are lost.
-Perhaps forever.
-Tragically, they’re part of a growing community of people who believe misinformation.
-And as humans, we long for a sense of community – more so, it seems, than truth.
+The people who consumed and bought into those lies are lost—perhaps forever.
+Tragically, they’re part of a growing community of people who believe in misinformation.
+As humans, we long for a sense of community—more so, it seems, than truth.

-I don’t think Mark Zuckerberg or the other executives who launched Facebook did so with bad intentions.
+Mark Zuckerberg and the other executives who launched Facebook did not have bad intentions.
 They had a business model and the technology to make that business model successful.

-What they didn’t account for was the consequence of their success.
+What they should have accounted for was the consequence of their success.

 Because of Facebook, our society is more divided, less trustful, and has more built-up animus than ever before.

-We are seeing the unintended consequences of technology and human nature smashing into one another.
+We see the unintended consequences of technology and human nature smashing into one another.

 That’s why I broke up with Facebook.